drewbitt/random-martial-memes/README.md

 # Random Martial Memes

-Randomly select posts on r/MartialMemes and display their title, image, and top comment.
+Randomly selects recent image posts on r/MartialMemes and display their title, image, and top comment.

 ### Why?